ItalAILabs/italailabs.github.io/README.txt

 Changes (09-09-24)

+- Added two collaborators to people.html

+- Changed the structure of accelerating.html

+- Fixed an href error in research.html

+-

+Changes (09-09-24)

 - Added all remaining pictures and descriptions to people.html, removed placeholder links

 - Made changes to send-email.php, also made changes to the config.example file to reflect them